 Most other students are likely to be assigned 'overseas' fee status, but please note that the situation can be more complex for some applicants - including Irish nationals, those with 'settled' or 'pre-settled status', and a variety of other exceptions.
 Again, see this page.

-How much will studying at St Catharine's cost?
+Step 2: How much will studying at St Catharine's cost?

 a.
 Tuition fees

 At the time of writing, most Home students take out a government loan to pay for their tuition fees.
 Overseas students pay their own tuition fees, which vary according to the subject they are reading, as well as a college fee to cover teaching and various facilities provided by their college.
+Find out more about tuition fees.

 b.
 Living costs